microsoft/ivy/doc/install.md

 ### Mac

 There currently is no binary distribution for Mac.
-Use instead the virtual machine approach or an installation from source, as described below.